Trees of Graphs as Boundaries of Hyperbolic Groups: Abstract factors

 \begin{enumerate} \item[(1)] Suppose that $\mathcal F$ is orientable, with one of the orientations fixed.
 If we also fix one of the orientations of a peripheral subgroup $H_i$, then either the induced orientations of all $H_i$-peripherals are compatible with the orientation of $\mathcal F$, or they are all incompatible.
 In any case, the union of all $H_i$-peripherals is dense in $\partial K=(S^1)^\circ$.

 \item[(2)] Suppose that $\mathcal F$ is non-orientable.
 Consider the extended circle $S^1$ for $\partial K=(S^1)^\circ$, and fix one of its orientations.
-If a subgroup $H_i$ is orientable, and if one of its orientations is fixed, then the family of those $H_i$-peripherals whose orientations are compatible (respectively, incompatible) with the above fixed orientation of $S^1$ is non-empty, and the union of this family is dense in $\partial K=(S^1)^\circ$. \end{enumerate} \end{fact}
+If a subgroup $H_i$ is orientable, and if one of its orientations is fixed, consider the induced orientations for all conjugates $gH_ig^{-1}$, and the corresponding orientations of all $H_i$-peripherals.
+Then the family of those $H_i$-peripherals whose just described orientations are compatible (respectively, incompatible) with the above fixed orientation of $S^1$ is non-empty, and the union of this family is dense in $\partial K=(S^1)^\circ$. \end{enumerate} \end{fact}